-Increasing pain: Once the nerve block wears off the knee will be particularly sore over the first 2 to 3 days after surgery.
+Increasing pain: Once the nerve block wears off the shoulder will be particularly sore over the first 2 to 3 days after surgery.
 You should start taking your oral pain medication prior to the block wearing off so you are not trying to "catch up" to the pain.
 Applying ice will also help dull the pain.

-Shortness of Breath or Chest Pain: Although this can occasionally be the side effect of your pain medication it could also be a sign of a blood clot.
-You should never ignore these symptoms and should seek medical attention immediately at the nearest Emergency Room.
+Shortness of Breath or Chest Pain: Although this can occasionally be the side effect of your pain medication or the nerve block you should never ignore these symptoms and should seek medical attention immediately.

-Swelling in your knee/leg; this is very common after arthroscopic knee surgery.
-You should frequently wiggle your ankle and toes.
+Swelling in your arm/hand; this is very common after arthroscopic shoulder surgery.
+You should frequently wiggle and make a fist with your fingers.